Performance Management Systems through Employee Alignment

 My next step is helping senior managers understand their role in the process and helping them bring the company strategy to life for their employees.
 This step sets the proper organizational climate for the company strategy.

 Devising an Interactive Approach.

-During this step, I assist your management team, in cooperation with key line employees, in establishing processes that support, and an employee recognition system that reinforces, the importance of the company strategy.
+During this step, I assist your management team, in cooperation with key line employees, in establishing employee onboarding processes that support your company and an employee recognition system that reinforces the importance of the company strategy.

-To prove the value of helping employees connect to the business, it is critical to establish clear outcomes and organizational goals at the outset.
+To prove the value of helping employees connect to the business and work at measuring HR alignment, it is critical to establish clear outcomes and organizational goals at the outset.
 I will help you develop a few critical metrics that can be measured over time and will definitively determine the success of the company strategy.

 In his book Fearless HR author David Forman illustrates the value of employee engagement this way:

 By using this collaborative approach to developing messages that are meaningful and consistent, educating leaders on their role in the process, continuing reinforcement of messages through leadership actions and organizational initiatives, and measuring success, I believe you CAN win the hearts, minds, and hands of your employees as they HELP YOU achieve business success.